tomasfarias/airflow-dbt-python/README.md

 ## Requirements

 Before using *airflow-dbt-python*, ensure you meet the following requirements:
-* A *dbt* project using [dbt-core](https://pypi.org/project/dbt-core/) version 1.4.0 or later.
+* A *dbt* project using [dbt-core](https://pypi.org/project/dbt-core/) version 1.7.5 or later.
-* An Airflow environment using version 2.2 or later.
+* An Airflow environment using version 2.7 or later.

-  * If using any managed service, like AWS MWAA, ensure your environment is created with a supported version of Airflow.
+  * If using any managed service, like AWS MWAA or GCP Cloud Composer 2/3, ensure your environment is created with a supported version of Airflow.
   * If self-hosting, Airflow installation instructions can be found in their [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html).

 * Running Python 3.8 or later in your Airflow environment.